 hive.security=file, you also need to set

 and structure of the file).
 To do so, add

 the configuration package and refer to

 a relative path:

 ... hive.security=file security.config-file=etc/catalog/hive-security.json

-Uploading the Configuration Package to S3
+Uploading a Configuration Package to S3#

-For the configuration package ZIP to be used when launching Starburst’s CloudFormation template, it must be uploaded to S3 first to a location of your choice.
-If the configuration package contains sensitive information (passwords, AWS access keys or Kerberos keytab files, etc.), please make sure to use an S3 location that is not publicly accessible.
+For a configuration package ZIP to be used when launching Starburst’s CloudFormation template, it must be uploaded to S3 first to a location of your choice.
+If the configuration package contains sensitive information (passwords, AWS access keys or Kerberos keytab files, etc.), make sure to use an S3 location that is not publicly accessible.

-Using the Configuration Package
+Using a Configuration Package#

 When launching Starburst’s CloudFormation template, you can use the

 package that should be applied on top of default configuration done by the

 If you upload to a location that is not publicly accessible, you need to use